-CRNAs are considered one of the highest paid nurses these days.
-With their median salary marked at $157,000 last 2016, it’s not surprising to find more and more nurses and nursing students aspiring to excel in this specialty.
+CRNAs are considered one of the highest-paid nurses these days.
+Their average salary is at $169,450.
+That means that they can earn as much as $81.47 per hour.
+With that rate, it’s not surprising to find more and more nurses and nursing students aspiring to excel in this specialty.

 CRNA Salaries Based on State